BrendanBondurant/knowledge-base/the-good-thing/ep06/ep06-07-open-source-infra-vs-collaboration-value.md

   - Jens
   - Stefan
 topics:
-  - Open source
+  - Open Source
-  - Infrastructure vs. collaboration
+  - Infrastructure vs Collaboration
-  - Value perception
+  - Value Perception
-  - Product strategy
-  - Pricing models
+  - Pricing Models
-  - Customer needs
 summary: |
   Jens and Stefan explore the differences between infrastructure and collaboration tools, the value perception of each, and how open source plays a role in product strategy and pricing models.
 tags: